bluesky-social/indigo/cmd/relay/README.md

 *NOTE: this is not a complete guide to operating a Relay.
 There are decisions to be made and communicated about policies, bandwidth use, PDS crawling and rate-limits, financial sustainability, etc, which are not covered here.
 This is just a quick overview of how to technically get a relay up and running.*

-In a real-world system, you will probably want to use PostgreSQL for both the relay database and the carstore database.
-CAR shards will still be stored on-disk, resulting in many millions of files.
-Chose your storage hardware and filesystem carefully: we recommend XFS on local NVMe, not network-backed blockstorage (eg, not EBS volumes on AWS).
+In a real-world system, you will probably want to use PostgreSQL.

 Some notable configuration env vars to set:

 - `ENVIRONMENT`: eg, `production`
 - `DATABASE_URL`: see section below
-- `CARSTORE_DATABASE_URL`: see section below
-- `DATA_DIR`: CAR shards will be stored in a subdirectory
+- `DATA_DIR`: misc data will go in a subdirectory
 - `GOLOG_LOG_LEVEL`: log verbosity
 - `RESOLVE_ADDRESS`: DNS server to use
 - `FORCE_DNS_UDP`: recommend "true"
-- `BGS_COMPACT_INTERVAL`: to control CAR compaction scheduling. for example, "8h" (every 8 hours).
-Set to "0" to disable automatic compaction.
-- `MAX_CARSTORE_CONNECTIONS` and `MAX_METADB_CONNECTIONS`: number of concurrent SQL database connections
-- `MAX_FETCH_CONCURRENCY`: how many outbound CAR backfill requests to make in parallel

 There is a health check endpoint at `/xrpc/_health`.
 Prometheus metrics are exposed by default on port 2471, path `/metrics`.
 The service logs fairly verbosely to stderr; use `GOLOG_LOG_LEVEL` to control log volume.

 As a rough guideline for the compute resources needed to run a full-network Relay, in June 2024 an example Relay for over 5 million repositories used:

-- around 30 million inodes (files)
 - roughly 1 TByte of disk for PostgreSQL
-- roughly 1 TByte of disk for CAR shard storage
+- roughly 1 TByte of disk for event playback buffer
 - roughly 5k disk I/O operations per second (all combined)
 - roughly 100% of one CPU core (quite low CPU utilization)
-- roughly 5GB of RAM for bigsky, and as much RAM as available for PostgreSQL and page cache
+- roughly 5GB of RAM for `relay`, and as much RAM as available for PostgreSQL and page cache
 - on the order of 1 megabit inbound bandwidth (crawling PDS instances) and 1 megabit outbound per connected client.
 1 mbit continuous is approximately 350 GByte/month

 Be sure to double-check bandwidth usage and pricing if running a public relay!
 Bandwidth prices can vary widely between providers, and popular cloud services (AWS, Google Cloud, Azure) are very expensive compared to alternatives like OVH or Hetzner.